This little project turned out great. Quick, easy, and basically free!

 It totally suits her and her family.
 She’s now an empty nester, having raised four daughters and getting them all off to college.
 It’s her time now and she and her husband built their dream home.

 Did I mention they built in the country?

-After 10 months of building, we were working on getting them moved into their new home.
+After 10 months of building, we were working on getting them moved into their new home, also the new fence is installed by Fence Master, however, we are planning on installing plastic fence panels for the backyard.
 We eliminated a lot of furniture, but kept quite a bit also.
 We reworked some of the pieces to be more suitable in their new, more casual, habitat.
 This is one of my favorite mini projects we did.

 I brought a chest of hers to the studio for us to paint with Velvet Finishes.

 It was plain ole mahogany wood and needed to go black.
 The original handles were dated looking and not really pretty so KG asked me to select new handles as well.
 “But not modern of course, and not any color of silver, and I don’t think black will look good and you know I hate brass, but I know you find just the perfect ones.”

 So The Accomplice got the piece painted while I tried to decide what to do about the handles.
 They didn’t need to be ‘normal’.
 KG is not ‘normal’.
 She is crafty, she loves to make things.
 She has a use of power tools that rivals many a man.
 So I decided that we needed to make the handles, that she would like that better than anything we could buy.
 I knew we could figure out a way to make them out out sticks and they would be perfect for her new rustic home.

 It was easy!

 The Accomplice chopped off a few branches one morning and brings them to the studio after he gets the text: ”I need some sticks today, you are building something.”
 Thankfully, he is totally used to my randomness.